driessene/acoustic_camera/readme.md

 ### Properties
 - k - np.array: A numpy array holding (kx, ky, kz).
+- power - float: The power of the signal generated from the wavevector.
+Default is 1
+- wavespeed - float: The wave proportion speed of the environment which holds the wavevector.
+Default is 343, the speed of sound.

 #### Calculated properties
 - spherical_k - tuple: numpy array holding (wavenumber, inclination, azimuth).